aksiome/bookshelf/docs/modules/spline.md

   **Storage `bs:out spline.evaluate_linear`**: {nbt}`list` The interpolated point (1D, 2D, or 3D) on the spline at the given time.
 ```

-*Example: Evaluate the midpoint between two positions in 2D space:*
+*Example: evaluate the midpoint between two positions in 2D space*

 ```mcfunction
 data modify storage bs:in spline.evaluate_linear set value {points:[[0,0],[4,2],[6,5]],time:0.5}